Responding to Law Enforcement Agencies

 What kind of information do we disclose?

 Provision is strictly limited to information required for the relevant investigation and trial.
 When internal review processes determine the law enforcement agency's request in accordance with such as a warrant is too broad for its purpose of use, we will ask the law enforcement agency for additional explanation, and reject the request unless we find there are reasonable grounds.
 We do not submit the data of unspecified users irrelevant to the investigation.
 The following data regarding specified user accounts will be disclosed to law enforcement agencies:

 ・ Registered account data (profile image, display name, email address, phone number, LINE ID, date of registration, etc.)

-・ Communication history of specified users (message delivery date, IP address of sender)*
+・ Communication history of specified users (message delivery date, IP address of sender, port number of sender)*